Write and Submit a Thesis

 How is a thesis assessed?

 Master and MPhil theses are assessed by one internal and one external examiner.
 Other higher degrees have two examiners – one from New Zealand, the other from overseas – for an EdD, SJD, DMA or PhD thesis.
-After successful examination of the thesis the hard copy is lodged in the University Library and the digital copy is made available on the University's digital repository, Research Commons.
+After successful examination of the thesis a digital copy is made available on the University's research repository, Research Commons.